NEWLY DIAGNOSED

 Call early if you are unsure, delayed, blocked, or overwhelmed.

-Call when you need help with:
+Call when you need help with

 - Understanding what to do next

-- Preparing for your next appointment
+- Preparing for an appointment

 - Knowing which records to collect